koush/Superuser/README.md

 You will not need to change the package name as described above.
 Superuser will simply go into the com.android.settings package.
 To modify the Settings app, you will need this [patch](https://gist.github.com/koush/5059098).
-The patch simply references the sources checked out to external/koush and makes a few changes too XML preference files.
+The patch simply references the sources checked out to external/koush and makes changes to XML preference files and the AndroidManifest.xml.
 It is a very minimal change:

 ```diff